Argentine Institute of Radio Astronomy

 The Argentine Institute of Radio Astronomy (IAR) was created in 1962 through an agreement between the scientific agencies CONICET and CIC, and the universities of La Plata (National University of La Plata) and Buenos Aires (University of Buenos Aires).
 Its functions are to promote and coordinate the research and technical development of radio astronomy in Argentina and to collaborate in the teaching and dissemination of astrophysics and related disciplines.
 The Institute continues its activities in the dependency of the National Council of Scientific and Technical Research (CONICET), the Commission of Scientific Research of the Province of Buenos Aires (CICPBA) and the National University of La Plata (UNLP).
-Its current director is Dr. Gustavo E. Romero and its deputy director, Dr. Jorge A. Combi.
+Its current director is Dr. Gustavo E. Romero and its deputy director, Dr. Paula Benaglia.

 The institute is a major center for astronomical research, technological development and technology transfer.
 Research topics include high-energy astrophysics and compact objects, gravitation and numerical relativity, interstellar medium, planetary science, pulsar astronomy, massive stars, and machine learning with application to signal processing.
 The IAR has two twin radio telescopes with 30-meter reflective dishes operating at 1420 MHz.
 In the 1960s, the Carnegie Institution of Washington (CIW) collaborated by sending parts of the first antenna, while the second antenna was entirely built at IAR.
 Over the years, a variety of receivers have been used in these instruments.